 The subsequent four categories (Type 2, 3, 4, 5) differ from the first one mainly in the presence of a last block encoded by $\B$.
-Note that \cite{hong2016convergence} can be viewed as a special case of $\B = \mathbf{I}$, where $\mathbf{I}$ are identity matrices of suitable sizes.
-The last block is exceptional due to the unconstrained and $\Lips$ differentiable property, which are critical to bound the dual updates to establish the convergence (see the references therein).
+Note that \cite{hong2016convergence} can be viewed as a special case with $\B = \mathbf{I}$, where $\mathbf{I}$ are identity matrices of suitable sizes.
+The last block is exceptional due to the unconstrained and $\Lips$ differentiable property, which are critical to bound the dual updates for establishing convergence (see the references therein).
 That's why the last decision block is usually distinguished by some special notations (i.e., $\y$, $\x_0$).
-While the first category employs \emph{Jacobian} scheme for primal update, these four categories follow the \emph{Gauss-Seidel} paradigms using alternating optimization.
-Specially, the works \cite{wang2019global} and \cite{liu2019linearized} have made some effort to handle the possibly coupled objective components $g$ but via different ways.
-Specifically, \cite{wang2019global} proposed to use alternate block updates and \cite{liu2019linearized} employed the linearization technique.
+While the first category employs \emph{Jacobian} decomposition for primal update, these four categories fall into \emph{Gauss-Seidel} decomposition (i.e., alternating minimization).
+Specially, the works \cite{wang2019global} and \cite{liu2019linearized} have made some effort in handling possible composite objective components $g$ but via different ways.
+Specifically, \cite{wang2019global} employed block coordinate and \cite{liu2019linearized} used linearization technique.
 Particularly, \cite{hong2016convergence, wang2019global} build a general framework to establish the convergence for \emph{Gauss-Seidel} ADMM towards local optima or stationary points in nonconvex settings, which comprises two key steps: 1) identifying a so-called sufficiently decreasing Lyapunov function, and 2) establishing the lower boundness property of the Lyapunov function.
 The sufficiently decreasing and lower boundness property of a proper Lyapunov function state that \cite{wang2019global}